BigDataMalaysia/MYGovDataSet/README.md

 * Tracking viewcount trends - what datasets are popular?
 * Tracking asset types - how quickly are we moving away from PDFs towards CSVs?
-* Data custodian acticity - how often are data sets updated?
+* Data custodian activity - how often are data sets updated?
 Which ministries are actively pushing out more datasets?